 In 2007 he was on hand as a banquet keynoter when the reunion organizers of the USS Gambier Bay (CVE-73) and St. Lo (CVE-63) brought their party to town.
 The survivors of the two jeep carriers sunk in the Battle off Samar appreciated the presence of the man who had fought valiantly to save them.
 Hagen credited all the ships of Taffy 3 and the unit’s pilots as well for the improbable victory.
 “It was an all-hands effort,” he said.
 “Admiral Sprague fought a brilliant defensive battle.”

 As Hagen told the story, a sense of pride filled the room in the hometown of the Alamo.
 Poignant testimony followed from survivors of the lost carriers.
 Alfonso Perez, a survivor of the St. Lo who was rescued by the Dennis, stood and thanked the destroyermen for their work and then presented his four daughters and their families to illustrate the fruits of their gallantry.

-Less than two years later, on 25 May 2009, Captain Robert C. Hagen, USNR, the senior surviving officer of the legendary Johnston, passed away in San Antonio.
+Less than two years later, on 25 May 2009, Captain Robert C. Hagen, USNR, the last surviving officer of the legendary Johnston, passed away in San Antonio.